PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 13:32:31
+Last updated: 2024-04-08 13:33:05
-Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper
+Random Quote: He let me have her.
+I have to say, it was pretty noble of him.
+He fell on his sword so that she could fall on mine. - Barney Stinson